luposdate3000/luposdate3000/documentation/README-configuration.md

 You can configure the database in many aspects.

-The script [launcher.main.kts](../launcher.main.kts) can be executed with the "--help" parameter to show all available options.
+The script [launcher.main.kts](../launcher.main.kts) can be executed with the `--help` parameter to show all available options.